 For the majority of operational spaces, an indirect gas warm air heating system will be the better choice.

-Whether gas fired or oil fired, there are also different types of heating units that make them suitable for different purposes and spaces – known as suspended heating units, and warm air cabinet heaters (sometimes known as cabinet space heaters, gas fired cabinet heaters, or industrial cabinet heaters).
+Whether gas fired or oil fired, there are also different types of heating units that make them very versatile and suitable for different purposes and spaces – known as suspended heating units, and warm air cabinet heaters (sometimes known as cabinet space heaters, gas fired cabinet heaters, or industrial cabinet heaters).

 Suspended units are attached to the roof or brackets on the wall, meaning they take up little space.
 They are equipped with louvres to help push the warm air down to ground level and distribute it around the building.
 For buildings such as schools or offices, they are a good option as they do not take up precious floor space.

 Warm air cabinet heaters are larger, floor standing units that are installed on the ground.
 They usually come with nozzles or ducts to direct the warm air around the building.
 Therefore they can heat more than one area or room, because the nozzles or warm air ducts can move the air around wherever it’s needed.
 These are more useful for factories or large warehouses, where space isn’t an issue but different areas need to be heated.
 Because they are on the ground, cabinet heating units are also easier and cheaper to service, plus easier to fix if there are any issues.